matijaSos/matijasos.github.io/_posts/2020-07-04-haskell-type-lvl-programming-intro.md

 But turns out it does make sense, since we use it as a designation at the type level only, to show that an underlying value has a certain property (empty or non-empty in this case).
-Such types, which have a type parameter(s) on the left side that doesn't appear on the right, are also called [*phantom types*](https://wiki.haskell.org/Phantom_type).
+Such types, which have a type parameter(s) on the left side that don't appear on the right are also called [*phantom types*](https://wiki.haskell.org/Phantom_type).

 Let's see now what happens if we create an instance of our new `List` and test its type in GHCi: